KokhobYohannes/Homeworktwo/README.md

 Goal: To create a responsive three page website using Bootstrap with a navbar and functional links.

-Screenshots of website pages: Index.Html, Portfolio.Html, and Contact.Html
+Screenshots of website pages available in assets folder: Index.Html (400-aboutme.png), Portfolio.Html (402-portfolio.png) , and Contact.Html (401-contactme.png)

 Fonts used: Font Awesome